Kang-hyun Park: Early career and recognition

-Subsequent work and awards
+Phantom Singer, subsequent work and awards

-After his initial recognition, Kang-hyun Park continued to expand his repertoire in both original Korean and replica musical productions, receiving several prestigious awards.
-In 2017, he performed as Young Age Myung Woo in Gwanghwamun Love Song (Korean: 광화문 연가),' an original Korean musical.
-This was followed by his role as Charlie in Kinky Boots in 2018.'
-Park's role as Gwynplaine in The Man Who Laughs (Korean: 웃는 남자), a Korean musical adaptation of Victor Hugo's novel, was noteworthy, with performances throughout 2018.'
+After his initial recognition, Park continued to expand his repertoire in both original Korean and replica musical productions, receiving several prestigious awards.
+In 2017, he performed as a young Myung Woo in Gwanghwamun Love Song (Korean: 광화문 연가),' an original Korean musical.
+He also joined Phantom Singer 2, a South Korean audition program aired on JTBC, aimed at forming a male crossover vocal quartet.
+Park sang "She Was There" from the musical The Scarlet Pimpernel as his first audition song, achieving the highest viewership rating per minute during this performance.
+His duet with Lee Choong Joo, "As Flowers Bloom and Fall (Korean: 꽃이 피고 지듯이)," ranked first in the entire duet competition.
+Although he struggled in the trio and quartet team missions, he made it to the finals as one of the top 12 contestants.
+In the finals, based on his wishes and the team arrangement by the producers, he formed a quartet with Julian Jootaek Kim, Phillip Jeong, and Tain Han named Miraclass.
+Miraclass finished as the runner-up among the three final teams.
+They released their debut album Romantica in 2018.

+In 2018, Park played Charlie in Kinky Boots.'
+His role as Gwynplaine in The Man Who Laughs (Korean: 웃는 남자), a Korean musical adaptation of Victor Hugo's novel, was noteworthy, with performances throughout 2018.'
 This performance earned him the 7th Yegreen Musical Awards for Best New Actor.
-In 2019, he continued to impress with his portrayal of Luigi Lucheni in Elisabeth,' which earned him the 13th DIMF Awards for Newcomer of the Year.
-Additionally, his roles in Xcalibur and Marie Antoinette earned him the SACA Best Musical Actor award for Best Male Supporting Actor.
-His roles as Lancelot in Xcalibur' and Axel von Fersen in Marie Antoinette in 2019' further solidified his standing in the industry.
+In 2019, he portrayed Luigi Lucheni in Elisabeth,' which earned him the 13th DIMF Awards for Newcomer of the Year.
+Additionally, his roles in Xcalibur (as Lancelot) and Marie Antoinette earned him the SACA Best Musical Actor award for Best Male Supporting Actor.
 He was awarded the 4th Korea Musical Awards for Best Supporting Actor for his performance in Xcalibur.